 Art for beginners by a beginner

-I am no artist.
-I enjoy painting and wish to inspire others to have a go.
+I don't consider myself to be an artist but I enjoy painting and wish to inspire others to have a go.
 Read "Starting out with Watercolours" for a fuller explanation of what this site is about but basically I like to think of it as a site for beginners by a beginner.

 This is where it all started.
 I have organised my work into a number of Galleries.
-My first paintings created as I followed the lessons in the book, later paintings that I did on my own, and then other media as I continued to explore my capabilities and what I enjoyed.
+My first paintings created as I followed the lessons in Frank Clarke's book "PaintBox", later paintings that I did on my own, and then other media as I continued to explore my capabilities and what I enjoyed.
 As I've already mentioned, my page "Starting out with Watercolours" will give you a much better idea of what this site is about

 When taking my first inexperienced steps into the world of Watercolours, I was of the opinion that what gave a picture any sense of reality was colour ... green blobs are trees, blue area's at the top must be sky, and the grey stuff is probably stone.
 Take away the colour and the resulting image would be just a boring, flat image.